CopperRated: PG Contains: Gay Theme, Sexual References.

 dee-bee: Verbal term for DB or database.

 edusys: Education System.
-The programming used at CommTerms to provide and education and the needed materials.
+The programming used at Comterms to provide and education and the needed materials.
 The program usually runs from a central location within the residential building or block.

 egrams: Electronic telegrams.
-Once termed email, egram includes letters, notes, and any messages in test, voice, or video format.
+Once termed email, egram includes letters, notes, and any messages in test, voice, or as is most frequently performed in the story timeline - video format.

 flus and nervy: Slang for 'flustered and nervous'.
 Often includes blushing.